Šćepan Mali

 Šćepan's reign proved to be a surprisingly successful one.
 He managed to unite Montenegro's infighting clans for the first time in the country's history.
 Social, administrative and religious reforms laid the groundwork for Montenegro's transition into a true state.
 The sudden appearance of a "Russian emperor" in the Balkans was a cause for concern in Europe.
 Many wondered who Šćepan was, why he was impersonating Peter and what his intentions were.
 The Ottomans feared the development, but failed in an attempted invasion of Montenegro in 1768.
-Peter's widow and successor, Catherine the Great, was far from enthusiastic and engaged in numerous failed attempts to end Šćepan's rule.
+Peter's widow and successor, Catherine the Great, engaged in numerous failed attempts to end Šćepan's rule.
 A Russian delegation finally arrived in Montenegro in 1769, exposed Šćepan as a fraud and briefly imprisoned him, but released him and returned him to power upon realising that he was the most competent of Montenegro's potential rulers.
 Though disappointed by the revelation that Šćepan was not Peter, the Montenegrins nevertheless welcomed his continued rule as he was now supported by Russia and there were few other good choices available.
 In 1771, Šćepan was injured in an accident involving a land mine.
 From that point until the end of his life, he was carried around in a sedan chair.
 During the last few years of his reign, Šćepan legislated numerous reforms, creating a court of Montenegrin clan leaders to dispense justice, introducing the death penalty and strengthening the central government.
 He ruled until he was murdered by one of his servants, bribed by the Ottomans, in September 1773.